-Minimal invasive surgery became reality in early 1990 and it has evolved in the last 30 years that it has replaced many open procedures.
+Minimal invasive surgery became reality in the early 1990 and it has evolved in the last 30 years that it has replaced many open procedures.
 The first robot-assisted surgical procedure was done in 1985 (PUMA 560 robot) was used in a neurosurgical biopsy.
 FDA approved the da Vinci Surgery Robotic System in 2000.
-The da Vinci robotic surgery system had three-dimensional magnification screen, which gave the high-resolution view of the operative field.
+The da Vinci robotic surgery system had a three-dimensional magnification screen, which gave a high-resolution view of the operative field.
 The “Endo-wrist” features of the operating arms gave the 360 degrees like movement as wrist which was lacking in laparoscopic surgery.

 Use of robotic surgery has been expanded and now hepatopancreatic biliary surgery is also being performed by this technique.
 Safety is increased by better 3D vision, approach to deeper and difficult places, which are difficult to reach by laparoscopic or open methods and 360-degree movement of the robotic arms.

 Conventional open surgery is the technique is performed by a team which include many surgeons and assistants.
 It involves incisions, which causes tissue damage, postoperative pain and more chances of adhesion formation after surgery.
 It further causes a longer hospital stay.

 Robotic surgery is technical advancement in which surgery is done by a few small holes in the abdomen and it can reach to the difficult areas of the body.
 It causes less tissue trauma, less pain and recover is faster after surgery.
 Visit Manipal, the Robotic Surgery Hospital in Dwarka Delhi for the best treatment.

 Diseases for which robotic surgery can be done

 Biliary disease (Gallstone disease, Gallbladder mass or polyp, Biliary stricture, Bile duct tumour – cholangiocarcinoma, Choledochal cyst)